Everything I Thought It Was

 Everything I Thought It Was is the sixth studio album by American singer Justin Timberlake.
-It was released through RCA Records on March 15, 2024.
-The album serves as the follow-up to his previous album, Man of the Woods (2018), and features guest appearances from Fireboy DML, Tobe Nwigwe, and Timberlake's band, NSYNC.
-Production was handled by Timberlake himself, Danja, Federico Vindver, Calvin Harris, Timbaland, Louis Bell, Cirkut, Ryan Tedder, Rob Knox, and others.
-The album was preceded by two singles, "Selfish" and "No Angels", as well as the promotional single "Drown".
+It was released on March 15, 2024, through RCA Records, as the follow-up to his fifth studio album, Man of the Woods (2018).
+An R&B, hip-hop, pop, and nu-disco album, it features guest appearances from Fireboy DML, Tobe Nwigwe, and Timberlake's band NSYNC.
+Timberlake, together with Danja, Federico Vindver, Calvin Harris, Timbaland, Louis Bell, Cirkut, Ryan Tedder, Rob Knox, and others, produced the record.
+The album's release was preceded by the release of three singles: "Selfish", "No Angels", and "Drown".

-Everything I Thought It Was debuted at number four on the US Billboard 200, giving Timberlake his sixth consecutive top five album in the country, while the lead single "Selfish" reached the top 20 on the Billboard Hot 100.
-The album also reached the top five in several other countries, including Belgium, Germany, the Netherlands, Poland, Switzerland, and the United Kingdom.
-To promote the album, Timberlake embarked on his seventh concert tour, the Forget Tomorrow World Tour in April 2024.
+Everything I Thought It Was received mixed reviews from music critics and debuted at number four on the US Billboard 200, giving Timberlake his sixth consecutive US top-five album, while the lead single, "Selfish", reached the top 20 of the Billboard Hot 100.
+The album reached the top five in numerous international markets, including Belgium, Germany, the Netherlands, Poland, Switzerland, and the United Kingdom.
+To promote Everything I Thought It Was, Timberlake embarked on his seventh concert tour, The Forget Tomorrow World Tour, which began on April 29, 2024, and concluded on July 30, 2025.

-Background
+Background and composition

-In 2023, Timberlake reunited with his former band members of NSYNC and released the single "Better Place" in support of the Trolls Band Together soundtrack, as well as a collaboration with Timbaland and Nelly Furtado titled "Keep Going Up."
-In addition to "Keep Going Up," Timberlake had also collaborated with Romeo Santos on the song "Sin Fin," with Jack Harlow on his album Come Home the Kids Miss You, on the song "Parent Trap;" a remix of Coco Jones' "ICU," and a further remix of the song "3D" by Jungkook.
-Timberlake had also worked with Calvin Harris, producer of "Fuckin' Up the Disco" and "No Angels," on his song "Stay with Me," alongside Pharrell Williams and Halsey.
+In 2023, Timberlake reunited with former members of his band, NSYNC, and released the single "Better Place" in support of the Trolls Band Together soundtrack, and a collaboration with Timbaland and Nelly Furtado titled "Keep Going Up".
+Timberlake had also collaborated with Romeo Santos on the song "Sin Fin", with Jack Harlow on the song "Parent Trap" for Harlow's album Come Home the Kids Miss You, a remix of Coco Jones' song "ICU", and a further remix of the song "3D" by Jungkook.
+Timberlake had also worked with Calvin Harris, producer of "Fuckin' Up the Disco" and "No Angels", alongside Pharrell Williams and Halsey, on Harris's song "Stay with Me".

-A few months after the release of the singles, the singer-songwriter unveiled a trailer for an upcoming project titled Everything I Thought It Was on January 19, 2024, narrated by actor and Reptile co-star, Benicio del Toro.
-He announced the album on January 25, alongside the release of the lead single "Selfish."
-About the album, Timberlake revealed that it has "incredibly honest" moments but is also "a lot of fucking fun."
-He would call it his "most straightforward" record to date, referring to it as "complex within its simplicity."
-While in an interview with Zane Lowe for Apple Music's New Music Daily promotion, Timberlake said that the album title was inspired from when a friend, after listening to the album, told him, "This sounds like everything I thought I wanted from you."
-The title appears at the end of the opening track "Memphis".
+On January 19, 2024, after the release of the singles, Timberlake unveiled a trailer for an upcoming project titled Everything I Thought It Was, which was narrated by actor and Reptile co-star, Benicio del Toro.
+Timberlake announced the album on January 25, alongside the release of the lead single, "Selfish".
+Timberlake said Everything I Thought It Was has "incredibly honest" moments but is also "a lot of fucking fun".
+He would call it his "most straightforward" record to date, referring to it as "complex within its simplicity".
+In an interview with Zane Lowe for Apple Music's New Music Daily promotion, Timberlake said the album title was inspired when a friend, after listening to it, told him: "This sounds like everything I thought I wanted from you".
+It is an R&B, hip-hop, pop, and nu-disco record.